Welcome to today's edition of the Rush 24-7 podcast.

 The deep recession wiped out primarily high-wage and middle-wage jobs.

-Yet, the strongest employment growth during the sluggish recovery has been in low-wage work at places like strip malls and fast-food restaurants, all over the world.
+Yet, the strongest employment growth during the sluggish recovery has been in low-wage work at places like strip malls and fast food restaurants.

 Ah, the old hamburger flipper thing here.